-The Management Board undertakes activities aiming at assuring that the Bank conducts a policy enabling a management of all types of risks essential for the Bank's operations and has procedures to this extent, in particular including responsibility for preparing and introducing written strategies and procedures to the extent of: internal control system, risk management system, assessment process of internal capital, capital management and capital planning.
+The Management Board undertakes activities aiming at assuring that the Bank conducts a policy enabling a management of all types of risks essential for the Bank's operations and has procedures to this extent, in particular including responsibility for preparing and introducing written strategies and procedures to the extent of: internal control system, risk management system, internal capital assessment, capital management and capital planning.

-3. Chief Risk Officer is responsible for integrated management of the risk and capital of the Bank and the Group in the scope of: defining strategies and policies, measuring, controlling and independent reporting on all risk types (in particular credit risk, market risk, liquidity risk, non-financial risk including operational risk), approving risks models and limits (according to internal regulations), and for processes of managing the risk of the retail credit portfolio and corporate portfolio.
+3. Chief Risk Officer is responsible for integrated management of the risk and capital of the Bank and the Group in the scope of: defining strategies and policies, measuring, controlling and independent reporting on all risk types (in particular credit risk, market risk, liquidity risk, non-financial risk including operational risk), approving (according to internal regulations) risks models and limits, and for processes of managing the risk of the retail credit portfolio and corporate portfolio.